Anomaly cancellation and one-loop finiteness of 6D half-maximal supergravities: Discussion

-4) $G$ duality symmetries $SO(5, 21)$ ($SO(4, 20)$) force matter tensors (vectors) to be partners of tensors (vectors) of gravitational multiplet.
+2) We presented here the 4-point candidate 1-loop counterterms in (2,0) and in (1,1) supergravities and confirmed that the 4-point gravitational multiplet does not have valid 1-loop candidate counterterms.
+Meanwhile, the 4-point matter and mixed gravity-matter amplitudes have valid candidate BPS counterterms that preserve the R-symmetry, $Sp(4)$, and $SU(2)_L \otimes SU(2)_R$ in (2,0) and (1,1) supergravities, respectively.

+3) Our main concern therefore is the {\it absence of anomalies in $G$-symmetries}, $SO(5, 21)$ in (2,0) and $SO(4, n_V)$ in (1,1) case. $G$ duality symmetries $SO(5, 21)$ and $SO(4, 20)$ force matter tensors or vectors to be partners of tensors or vectors of the gravitational multiplet.
+These are $SO(p,q)$ partners of the same nature as time and space coordinates $x^\mu$ in 4D where $\mu=0,1,2,3$ with the metric $+ - - -$.
+Here in (2,0) 5 tensors in gravity and 21 in matter form a tensor $H^r_{\mu\nu\lambda}$ with $r$ taking $5+21$ values and metric with 5 pluses and 21 minuses, see \eqn{metric}.
+In (1,1) case 4 vectors in gravity and 20 in matter form a vector $F^\Lambda_{\mu\nu}$ with $\Lambda$ taking $4+20$ values and metric with 4 pluses and 20 minuses.

 Gravitational tensors (vectors) according to 1) above are free of 1-loop divergences; therefore, matter tensors (vectors) must also be free of 1-loop divergences due to $SO(5, 21)$ ($SO(4, 20)$).
-This clarifies in the 1-loop case a relation between the absence of anomalies in $SO(5, 21)$, $SO(4, 20)$, and UV divergences
+If {\it supersymmetry is anomaly-free}, the UV finiteness of 4 tensors or vectors transfers to UV finiteness of all 4-point superamplitudes.
+This clarifies in the 1-loop case a relation between the absence of anomalies in $SO(5, 21)$ ($SO(4, 20)$), and the properties of UV divergences.

-5) the case with (1,1) 6D supergravity where $H$ symmetry is anomaly-free for any $n_V$ but $G$ symmetry is not anomaly-free at $n_v\neq 20$ leads to a 1-loop UV divergence in case of at $n_v\neq 20$.
-This reminds the case of (1,1) 6D supergravity where the 3-loop UV divergence implies the anomaly in $G=SO(5,5)=E_{5,5}$ symmetry \cite{Kallosh:2023dpr} despite the fact that the $H=SO(5)\times SO(5)$ is anomaly-free

 {\it The second issue is whether the UV finiteness in these models extends beyond one loop}.
-As we mentioned in point 1) above, the absence of the 1-loop counterterm in pure (2,0) and (1,1) 6D supergravity is due to dimension and supersymmetry.
+As we mentioned in point 1) above, the absence of the 1-loop counterterm in pure (2,0) and (1,1) 6D supergravity is accidental, due to dimension and supersymmetry.
 Points 2), 3), and 4) are valid only if point 1) is valid.
+This means that all amplitudes with matter superfields involved have to be UV finite based on anomaly-free $SO(5, 21)$ and $SO(4, 20)$ symmetries, despite the existence of the relevant counterterms.

-At the 2-loop order, one expects a UV infinity in pure (2,0) and (1,1) 6D supergravity.
-For example, in pure (2,0), the candidates could be $\kappa^2 \int d^6 x d^8 \theta H^2 \Box H^2(x, \theta) $ and $-4-6+4+2= 0$, or the ones with 4 gravitino's $ \kappa^2 \int d^6 x d^8 \theta (\partial\psi )^4(x, \theta) $.
-In (1,1) supergravity, the actual 2-loop computation was performed in \cite{Bern:2012gh} and demonstrated the UV divergence in pure (no matter) (1,1) supergravity.
-When there are UV divergences in these pure supergravities, one would expect that matter multiplets also exhibit the same UV divergences, given anomaly-free G-symmetries.
+At the 2-loop order, one expects UV infinities in pure (2,0) and (1,1) 6D supergravity.
+The difference from 1-loop in the 4-graviton sector is the existence of the invariant depending on 4 Riemann-Christoffel curvature tensors $ \kappa^2\int d^6x R^2 \Box R^2 $.
+In pure (2,0), the candidate counterterms involving 4-point gravitons could be of the form $\kappa^2 \int d^6 x d^8 \theta H^2 \Box H^2(x, \theta)$ and they have a correct dimension $-4-6+4+2= 0$.
+Analogous counterterms are available in 2-loop pure (1,1) supergravity.